datanav/docs/technical/woocommerce-shopify.rst

      - "string"

-Woocommerce Product to Shopify Sesamproduct
+WooCommerce Product to Shopify Sesamproduct
 -------------------------------------------
-Every Woocommerce Product will be synchronized with a Shopify Sesamproduct.
+Every WooCommerce Product will be synchronized with a Shopify Sesamproduct.

-Once a link between a Woocommerce Product and a Shopify Sesamproduct is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Product and a Shopify Sesamproduct is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Product and a Shopify Sesamproduct:
+The following properties are synchronized between a WooCommerce Product and a Shopify Sesamproduct:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Product Property
+   * - WooCommerce Product Property
      - Shopify Sesamproduct Property
      - Shopify Data Type
    * - name